-TARGET Instant Payment Settlement (TIPS) is a new market infrastructure service that the ECB will launch in November 2018.
-It will enable payment service providers to offer their customers the possibility to transfer funds in real time and around the clock, every day of the year.
-This means that thanks to TIPS, individuals and firms will be able to transfer money between each other within seconds, irrespective of the opening hours of their local bank.
+TARGET Instant Payment Settlement (TIPS) is a new market infrastructure service launched by the ECB in November 2018.
+It enables payment service providers to offer fund transfers to their customers in real time and around the clock, every day of the year.
+This means that thanks to TIPS, individuals and firms can transfer money between each other within seconds, irrespective of the opening hours of their local bank.

-TIPS will be developed as an extension of TARGET2 and will settle payments in central bank money.
-At the beginning, TIPS will only settle payment transfers in euro.
-However, in case of demand, other currencies could be supported as well.
+TIPS was developed as an extension of TARGET2 and settles payments in central bank money.
+TIPS currently only settles payment transfers in euro.
+However, in case of demand other currencies could be supported as well.

 As a response to the growing consumer demand for instant payments, a number of national solutions have been developed, or are under development, across the EU.
 A challenge for the Eurosystem is to ensure that these national solutions do not (re)introduce fragmentation into the European retail payments market.
 TIPS aims to minimise this risk by offering a service that can help ensure that any bank account holder in Europe can be reached.

-TIPS will offer final and irrevocable settlement of instant payments in euro, at any time of day and on any day of the year.
-It will allow participating payment service providers to set aside part of their liquidity on a dedicated account opened with their respective central bank, from which instant payments can be settled.
-It will only be possible to add funds to TIPS accounts during TARGET2 opening hours.
+TIPS offers final and irrevocable settlement of instant payments in euro, at any time of day and on any day of the year.
+Participating payment service providers can set aside part of their liquidity on a dedicated account opened with their respective central bank, from which instant payments can be settled.
+It is only possible to add funds to TIPS accounts during TARGET2 opening hours.

 As settlement in TIPS takes place in central bank money, participation in TIPS depends on being eligible to access central bank money.
 For this reason, in order to open an account in TIPS in euro, an institution needs to fulfil the same eligibility criteria as for participation in TARGET2.

-TIPS is built on a modern and advanced technical solution that has been developed specifically for the purpose of settling instant payments.
+TIPS is built on a modern and advanced technical solution that was developed specifically for the purpose of settling instant payments.
 The new technical solution is designed to:

-TIPS will adhere to the same participation rules as are valid for TARGET2.
+TIPS adheres to the same participation rules as are valid for TARGET2.